liammagee/dissertation-lifecycle/README.md

 ## Notes

-- This tool uses only the Python standard library (no installs required).
+- This tool uses only the Python standard library (no installs required) for the CLI; the web app uses Django.
 - You can organize references and assets however you like; this tool only manages section files and metadata.
 - For more sections or customization, you can manually add Markdown files and include them during export by copying content into the canonical section files.

+More docs: see `docs/README.md` for the documentation index.

 ## Visual Progress & Lifecycles